abbindustrigymnasium/anv-ndargr-nssnitt-ux-bg1a/README.md

 # The Sausage Enjoyers - a website all about sausages

+- [Google Drive link to our video presentation (Swedish)](https://drive.google.com/file/d/1ISXuoieekGV5-XRm8UxsZVP4DVZY87Kx/view?usp=sharing) a little longer that expcted with our added bits
+- [link to our github kaban board](https://github.com/orgs/abbindustrigymnasium/projects/43/views/1) **for some reason it doesent show when you open the repocitory normaly, so here is a link for our project**

 Welcome to our website, your one-stop destination for all things sausage-related.
 Here you can find sausage immages, receipis, sausage reviews and the sausage resturants near you
  This website project was created by **Sebastian** and **Malte** as a school project.
 The primary goal of the school project was to create a food website with text,immages a table, and some sort of form.
 The webiste should also user friendly and adhere to the guidelines of **WCAG 2.1**; as well as to use some sort of **API**.
 Here on our webiste, you can explore various sausage-related features and satisfy your cravings for these delectable delights.